mendix/docs/content/studio/page-editor-widgets-visibility-section.md

 * [An attribute value of a widget](#attribute-based)
 * [User roles in your app](#role-based)

 For example, you have a web shop and you do not want to bother users with filling in the same address twice when the delivery address matches the billing address.
-You would like to show fields to fill the billing address in only when a user unchecks the **Is billing address the same as the delivery address?** option.
+You would like to show fields to fill the billing address in only when a user unchecks the **Billing address is the same as delivery address** option (which is checked by default).
 In this case you can make the billing address fields visible based on an *attribute value*: the field will be displayed only when the *BillingAddressSame* is unticked (set to *false*):

 ![](attachments/page-editor-widgets-visibility-section/attribute-based-example.png)